“If you don't control your mind, someone else will.” John Allston.

 AI researchers design with goals

 There are several elephants in the room here.
-If goals are only an anthropocentric instrumental fiction, why do so many AI researchers, VERSES included - think that explicitly modelling them would lead to AGI?
+If goals are only an anthropocentric instrumental fiction, why do so many AI researchers, think that explicitly modelling them would lead to AGI?
 Almost all AI researchers "think in goals" whether they are arguing that humans will become extinct, or when designing or constraining what they believe to be proto-"AGI" systems.

 Why assume that adding goal-directed constraints to an emergentist, self-organising principle would yield the same types of intelligent behaviour as in the natural world?